 Israel has maintained that it will continue targeting Hezbollah positions despite the ceasefire, carrying out fresh airstrikes near the coastal city of Tyre on Friday that Lebanese authorities said wounded at least 37 people, including hospital workers, women and children.

-The Iran-backed group, which exchanged fire with Israel during the cross-border conflict, is not participating in the negotiations in Washington.
+Hezbollah, which exchanged cross-border fire with Israel during the conflict, is not taking part in the negotiations in Washington.